Skin Bleaching Is Poisoning Women — But Business Is Booming

 Thony Dizon, chemical safety campaigner for environmental NGO EcoWaste Coalition, and his team have found them in stores all over metropolitan Manila.
 During our investigation, we accompanied one of his colleagues on an undercover buy.
 Not only did we find products quickly and easily, but after testing them at EcoWaste’s office, we also found that they had up to 41,000 times the legal limit of mercury, which could cause health issues with just one application.

-There is very little convincing evidence in favor of glutathione for skin lightening and physicians and dermatologists do not recommend it
+There is very little convincing evidence in favour of glutathione for skin lightening and physicians and dermatologists do not recommend it

 Annie Chiu, MD